johndatiles/gatsby-starter-lumen-johndatiles/content/posts/embracing-the-mess.md

 Things changed again when we had our son.

 Having a child is messy.
 Food gets on their clothes or thrown on the floor.
-Toys are often scattered on the floor.
+Toys are often scattered around the house.
 All are signs of a child growing and learning.

 These two have taught me so much.
 That some of the best things in life are messy.